jdx/mise/README.md

 ### `rtx env`

 ```
-exports environment variables to activate rtx in a single shell session
+exports env vars to activate rtx in a single shell session

 It's not necessary to use this if you have `rtx activate` in your shell rc file.
 Use this if you don't want to permanently install rtx.